Multituberculata

 Multituberculata (commonly known as multituberculates, named for the multiple tubercles of their teeth) is an extinct order of rodent-like mammals with a fossil record spanning over 130 million years.
 They first appeared in the Middle Jurassic, and reached a peak diversity during the Late Cretaceous and Paleocene.
-They eventually declined from the mid-Paleocene onwards, disappearing from the known fossil record in the late Eocene.
+They declined from the mid-Paleocene onwards, finally going extinct in the late Eocene.
 They are the most diverse order of Mesozoic mammals with more than 200 species known, ranging from mouse-sized to beaver-sized.
 These species occupied a diversity of ecological niches, ranging from burrow-dwelling to squirrel-like arborealism to jerboa-like hoppers.
 Multituberculates are usually placed as crown mammals outside either of the two main groups of living mammals, Theria — placentals and marsupials — and Monotremata, but usually as closer to Theria than to monotremes.
 They are considered to be closely related to Euharamiyida and Gondwanatheria as part of Allotheria.